sofakingforever/solid-kotlin-analytics/README.md

 ## Quick Start Guide

+#### UPDATE: Both repo and libraries were changed.
+Please update your implementation!
 ### Add To Gradle
 Add library to your gradle module

-#### UPDATE: Both reporsitory and libraries were changed.
-Please advise the example below

 ```gradle
 repositories {